IPad Air (1st generation): Operating system and software

 iOS 9 was released in 2015.
 A major focus for the iPad was the introduction of three new multitasking features The Air supported two of these features, called Slide Over and Picture in Picture.
 Slide Over allows a user to "slide" a second app in from the side of the screen in a smaller window, and have it display information alongside the initial app.
 Picture in Picture allows a user to watch a video in a small, resizable, moveable window while remaining in another app.
 The third feature, dubbed Split View (which allows the user to run two apps simultaneously in a 50/50 view), was not supported by the device.

-iOS 10 was released in 2016.
-IOS 10 brought new features, such as support for the AirPods.
+iOS 10 was released in 2016. iOS 10 brought new features, such as support for the AirPods.

-iOS 11 was released in 2017.IOS 11 redesigned the control center, along with other new features.
+iOS 11 was released in 2017. iOS 11 redesigned the control center, along with other new features.

+Apple officially confirmed in June 2018 at WWDC that the iPad Air (1st generation) would get iOS 12, making it part of the second group of devices with six major iOS updates—from its original iOS 7 all the way to iOS 12.